project-akri/akri/docs/udev-configuration.md

     --set udev.enabled=true \
     --set udev.udevRules[0]='SUBSYSTEM=="sound"\, ATTR{vendor}=="Great Vendor"'
 ```

+The udev Configuration can be tailored to your cluster by modifying the [Akri helm chart values](../deployment/helm/values.yaml) in the following ways:

+* Modifying the udev rule
+* Specifying a broker pod image
+* Disabling automatic Instance/Configuration Service creation
+* Modifying the broker PodSpec (See [Modifying a Akri
+  Installation](./modifying-akri-installation#modifying-the-brokerpodspec))
+* Modifying instanceServiceSpec or configurationServiceSpec (See [Modifying a Akri
+  Installation](./modifying-akri-installation#modifying-instanceservicespec-or-configurationservicespec))

+For more advanced Configuration changes that are not aided by
+our Helm chart, we suggest creating a Configuration file using Helm and then manually modifying it.
+To do this, see our documentation on [Modifying an Akri Installation](./modifying-akri-installation.md#generating-modifying-and-applying-a-configuration-yaml)

+## Modifying the udev rule
-To discover all sound devices by either Great Vendor or Awesome Vendor, you could add a second udev rule.
+The udev protocol will find all devices that are described by ANY of the udev rules.
+For example, to discover devices made by either Great Vendor or Awesome Vendor, you could add a second udev rule.
 ```bash
 helm repo add akri-helm-charts https://deislabs.github.io/akri/ helm install akri akri-helm-charts/akri \